jounihenrikki/bashy/README.md

 Best practices for error handling.
 Bash ERR pseudo signal can trigger backtrace for debugging.

 ### Logging
-Tools and functions for logging and log housekeeping.
+Functions for logging and tools for log housekeeping.
 All script invocations are logged by default.

 ### Debugging
 Generic --debug= command line option.
 Debug options can be registered in library source files or scripts.